robotmedia/Lyt/README.md

 leftConstraint.constant = 10;
 ```

-Additionally, each method has an equivalent that doesn't add the constraint to view hierarchy, which is particularly useful for dynamic autolayouts.
+Additionally, each method has an equivalent that doesn't add the constraint to the view hierarchy, which is particularly useful for dynamic autolayouts.
 For example:

 ```objective-c
 _labelLeftConstraint = [_label lyt_constraintByAligningLeftToParent];